MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/remote-desktop-cannot-verify-identity-connecting-remote-machine.md

 ## RDP error is intermittent

-If the error is intermittent, and it usually occurs after the Windows machine is running for several days and a restart temporarily fixes the issue, the cause may be a Transmission Control Protocol (TCP) port exhaustion.
+If the error is intermittent and usually occurs after the Windows machine runs for several days, and a restart temporarily fixes the issue, the cause may be that the Transmission Control Protocol (TCP) port is exhausted.

-Other RDP errors may be related with a TCP port exhaustion, such as:
+Other RDP errors may be related to TCP port exhaustion, such as:

 - > We can't sign you in with this credential because your domain isn't available.
 Make sure your device is connected to your organization's network and try again.
 If you previously signed in on this device with another credential, you can sign in with that credential.
 - > There are currently no logon servers available to service the logon request.

 > [!NOTE]
-> Usually only domain accounts are affected, you may be able to connect via RDP using a local account.
+> Usually, only domain accounts are affected, so you may be able to connect via RDP using a local account.

-To check if there's a port exhaustion on the affected machine, open system logs in the Event Viewer and check if any of the following events are logged.
+To check if port exhaustion exists on the affected machine, open system logs in the Event Viewer and check if any of the following events are logged.

 |Event ID  |Source  |Description  |
 |---------|---------|---------|